peteroupc/peteroupc.github.io/uniformsum.md

       return bern.fill_geometric_bag(bag) + 1.0
 ```

-<a id=Sum_of_Three_Uniform_Random_Numbers></a>
+<a id=Sum_of_Three_Uniform_Random_Variates></a>
-## Sum of Three Uniform Random Numbers
+## Sum of Three Uniform Random Variates

-The following algorithm samples the sum of three uniform random numbers.
+The following algorithm samples the sum of three uniform random variates.

 1. Create a positive-sign zero-integer-part uniform PSRN, call it _ret_.
 2. Choose an integer in [0, 6), uniformly at random.
 (With this, the left piece is chosen at a 1/6 chance, the right piece at 1/6, and the middle piece at 2/3, corresponding to the relative areas occupied by the three pieces.)
 3. Remove all digits from _ret_.
-4. If 0 was chosen by step 2, we will sample from the left piece of the function for the sum of three uniform random numbers.
+4. If 0 was chosen by step 2, we will sample from the left piece of the function for the sum of three uniform random variates.
 This piece runs along the interval \[0, 1\) and is a polynomial with Bernstein coefficients of (0, 1, 1/2) (and is thus a Bézier curve with those control points).
 Due to the particular form of the control points, the piece can be sampled in one of the following ways:

     - Call the **SampleGeometricBag** algorithm twice on _ret_.
 If both of these calls return 1, then accept _ret_ with probability 1/2.
 This is the most "naïve" approach.
     - Call the **SampleGeometricBag** algorithm twice on _ret_.
 If both of these calls return 1, then accept _ret_.
 This version of the step is still correct since it merely scales the polynomial so its upper bound is closer to 1, which is the top of the left piece, thus improving the acceptance rate of this step.